Does the thought of incorporating or deciding on a business structure seem daunting and maybe a little unnecessary for your small business?

-If you prefer to minimize your paperwork and legal obligations, the LLC is a better choice than a corporation.
-Of course, the sole proprietorship/general partnership involves the least amount of formalities, but these structures don’t give you any liability protection.
+If you prefer to minimize your paperwork and legal obligations, a limited liability company is a better choice than a corporation.

-A C Corporation needs to file its own corporate tax return.
-This means that a corporation pays income tax on any profits it makes for the year.
-In some cases, this can hurt a small business owner because of “double taxation.”
-In cases of double taxation, the company pays income taxes on its profits, and then if the business owner takes those profits out of the business (e.g. in dividend distributions), the owner needs to pay taxes again on his or her personal tax return.
+A C corp files its own corporate tax return and pays income tax on any profits it makes for the year.
+In some cases, this can result in double taxation: The company pays income taxes on its profits, and then if the business owner takes those profits out of the business (e.g., in dividend distributions), the owner has to pay personal income tax on it as well.

-By contrast, the S Corporation and LLC are considered “disregarded entities” for tax purposes – which is legalese for saying that these companies don’t pay corporate taxes on the profits.
-Instead, all profits are passed along to the business owner(s) and reported on their personal tax return.
-Depending on your situation, this could make tax reporting much simpler and result in lower taxes overall (talk to a tax advisor/accountant for specific tax advice).
+By contrast, S corporations, partnerships, sole proprietorships, and LLCs are considered “disregarded entities” for tax purposes.
+These businesses don’t pay corporate taxes on profits.
+Instead, all profits are passed along to the business owners and reported on their personal tax returns.

 5. Are You Looking to Lower Your Self-Employment Taxes?

-Where things get interesting is that if your business makes additional profits after your salary, you can distribute those extra profits to yourself as a distribution and you don’t pay FICA or self-employment tax on it.
-This is a good topic to discuss with your tax advisor or accountant.
+This is where it gets interesting.
+If your business makes additional profits after your salary, you can distribute those extra profits to yourself as a distribution, and you don’t pay FICA or self-employment tax on it.

-In order to form an S Corporation, all owners must be U.S. residents.
-Non-residents can form C corporations and LLCs.
-If you are a non-resident and want to pass-through the profits to your personal taxes (as described above), then you’ll need to form an LLC.
+In order to form an S corporation, all owners must be U.S. residents.
+Businesses with owners outside the U.S. can form C corporations and LLCs.
+So, if you’re a non-resident and want to pass through the profits to your personal taxes, you’ll need to form a limited liability company.

 7. Do You Want to Offer Employee Benefits?

-A corporation gives you the most opportunities to offer employee benefits like health plans, medical reimbursement plans, contributions to retirement plans, contributions to life insurance plans and these expenses are deducted from the business’ taxable income.
-You can talk to a CPA or financial advisor to figure out how to set up these types of benefits.
+Compared to other business structures, a corporation gives you the most opportunities to offer employee benefits like health plans, medical reimbursement plans, and contributions to retirement plans and life insurance plans.
+These expenses are deducted from the business’s taxable income.
+An accountant or financial advisor can help you set up these types of benefits.